BotYue/ELE-292-Lab-SU/Lab 9 Pendulum I/Lab 9 Main Task 1.md

 |---------------------|---------------------|---------------------|
 | <img src="Pic/pot1.png" width="280"> | <img src="Pic/pot2.png" width="280"> | <img src="Pic/pot3.png" width="280"> |

+Now, we will use both Arduino and Analog Discovery to measure and verify such $V_{out}$.

+* For Arduino, write a simple code the can  print out the real time voltage from your assigned analog pin to Serial Monitor.
+* For Analog Discovery, you can use either `Scope` or `Voltmeter` to measure it.

 ### ✅ Keep running and unchanged.
 Proceed to Task 2.
 No Check Point here.